 Feel free to check out the following CRM applications we have curated for startups and small business owners.

-- Deskera Sales: Designed for startups and small business owners, Deskera Sales gives you the right combination of features and price.
+- Deskera Sales: Designed for startups and small business owners, Deskera CRM gives you the right combination of features and price.
 An intuitive and easy to use system, you can be up and running in a matter of minutes.
 It has all the great features, from defining a sales funnel, setting up deals and contacts, and using the inbuilt email system to track all your sales correspondence in one place.
-You can also send out email broadcasts using Deskera Sales.
+You can also send out email broadcasts using Deskera CRMS.

 - Hubspot: It gives access to Hubspot marketing, sales, and service tools.
 In addition to that, Hubspot has rolled out its new Content Management System (CMS) feature that's a great tool to manage your company's content.
 A bit on the pricier side, but a great tool nonetheless.